- Cancer information for Aboriginal & Torres Strait Islander peoples

 I don’t always like being a carer.
 Is this normal?

 Even if you love the person with cancer, you might not always feel happy about looking after them.
-Sometimes it can be hard if you have other family members to look after too.
+It can be hard to care for someone with cancer if you have mob to look after too.
 It’s okay to feel mad, annoyed, stressed, guilty, lonely, sad, tired or scared.

 What if I do something wrong?